 The North of Thailand is home to a vast array of different mountain tribes, each with their own different traditions and way of living.

-No visit to Thailand is complete without spending a few hours (or even days) getting to know more about the mountain tribes, however, you have to make sure it is done in an ethical way.
+No visit to Thailand (check out a 10 Day Thailand itinerary here!) is complete without spending a few hours (or even days) getting to know more about the mountain tribes, however, you have to make sure it is done in an ethical way.

 You see, many tour companies in Chiang Mai make a profit by exploiting humans and/or animals (we’ll get back to this point later on) and it would be wise to avoid tours that visit the mountain tribes.

 Instead, I recommend you to organize an expedition on your own and to always make sure to give something back to the community (read here about my mate’s Ian experience living with the Hill Tribe People for 3 months).

 And no, giving money to kids that skip school in order to pose for photos is probably not a good idea either my friends.

 Things to do in Chiang Mai #3: Get blessed by a Buddhist monk at Doi Suthep

 Quite possible the most photographed temple of all of Thailand, Wat Doi Suthep will marvel you with its shiny golden chedi which can actually be seen from Chiang Mai if the smog allows it.

 Here, many locals and foreigners can obtain the blessing of the Buddhist monks as well as learn more about Buddhism.
 Getting here, however, seems to a problem for many travelers who are often scammed even by their own hotels and hostels (read here about some of the most common scams of SE Asia).